IntersectAustralia/intersect-training-theme/modules/02-styling.md

 ## This is header 02
 ### This is header 03

-This is a plain blockquote:
+Want to start off with some poetry?
+Use a plain blockquote by putting `'>'` at the start of each line.
 > The rain in Spain,
 > Falls mainly on the plains.

-It's always good to start with some learning objectives.
+It's always good to put some learning objectives up-front.
 If you have a single objective, you can simply write your objective on a line, then put `{: .objective}` directly after that line.
 This tells kramdown to style the text above using a css class called `objective`.

-There is only one reason for this.
+Objective: To understand the meaning of life, the universe and everything.
 {: .objective}

-If you have several objectives, they can be styled by using the blockquote character (>) for each line, then putting `{: .objective}` after the end of the blockquote.
+If you have several objectives, they can be styled by using the blockquote character (`'>'`) for each line, then putting `{: .objective}` after the end of the blockquote.

 > By the time you finish reading this module you should:
 > - Understand what styles are available